RakhithJK/BishopFox-sliver-wiki/Macros.md

 ...
 ```

-# Writing new extensions
+# Writing Macros

-To write a new extension, one must either create a shared library or a .NET assembly, then write a manifest file compliant with the description above.
+To write a new macro, one must either create a shared library or a .NET assembly, then write a manifest file compliant with the description above.

-As the extension support relies on Sliver side loading capabilities, please make sure to read the [Using 3rd party tools](https://github.com/BishopFox/sliver/wiki/Using-3rd-party-tools) section, to understand how shared libraries are loaded on all platforms.
+As the macro support relies on Sliver side loading capabilities, please make sure to read the [Using 3rd party tools](https://github.com/BishopFox/sliver/wiki/Using-3rd-party-tools) section, to understand how shared libraries are loaded on all platforms.